KozielGPC/championship-platform/.github/pull_request_template.md

 ## Related Pull Request
 <!--- Please link to the related pull request here: -->

+## Additional information
+Add any other context about the problem here.

 ## Checklist:
 - [ ] My code solves the related issue or at least one of its tasks.